3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 Okay, if I’m being honest, I’ve probably used it more than I’m letting on but the most important point is that I’ve used it so infrequently that I can almost pinpoint every time I have used it.

-It is a far cry from when I used it to buy groceries and clothes and fast food.
+It is a far cry from when I used it to buy groceries, clothes, and fast food.

 Use credit cards strategically and only to build up your credit to show you are trustworthy to lenders and only when you know you won’t be paying on it for the next 5 years.